RaphaeleL/Fulani/README.md

 # Fulani Programming Language

 Fulani is a simple C-like programming language with a straightforward syntax, designed for educational purposes.
-It includes essential programming constructs like variables, functions, conditions, and loops.
+It includes essential programming constructs like variables, functions, conditions, and loops. **Fulani is Turing complete**, meaning it can simulate any Turing machine and therefore compute anything that is computable.

 ## Building and Running